What is Cyberbullying and How It Impacts Work Productivity?

 Main Means and Ways of Cyberbullying

 There are many ways bullies can attack the victims.
-It can be done through email, social media, text messages, etc. For that individual who does cyberbullying affect matters.
+It can be through email, social media, text messages, etc. For that individual who does cyberbullying definition affect matters.
 The bullies always expect to bring negative changes to the victim’s life or force a victim to proceed with certain actions.
 No matter the means or methods of cyberbullying, it always affects the victim’s work productivity badly.

 Social Media Bullying

 Bullying in social media is a quite popular phenomenon.
-How does social media affect cyberbullying?
+But how does social media affect cyberbullying?
 With the development of numerous social media, bullies have found a great place to target their victims.
 On social media, you can stay anonymous or use fake account information.
 Once unrecognizable, many people allow themselves lots of insults to be directed at other people.
 If you have an account on any social media, you surely join numerous groups and communities online.
 The moderators of the mentioned groups must be the ones to take care of cyberbullying cases.
 They should ban those who tend to offend or insult other users.
 It must be done in workgroups consisting of employees as well.